-she shall present a detailed summary of the new evidence to be presented.
+In the event that a student seeks to present new evidence, he/she shall present a detailed summary of the new evidence to be presented.
 Based upon said summary, the Chairperson of the Appeals Board shall make a determination as to whether a hearing will be held for the formal presentation of the new evidence.
 New evidence shall be allowed only to the extent that said evidence was not available to the student at the time of the hearing before the Student Discipline Committee.
 Unless a hearing is granted as specified above, the appeal shall be limited to a review of the record and evidence presented to the Student Discipline Committee.
 In such case, the student shall not have the right to be present for said review.

 The Appeals Board, consisting of the President of the Student Government Association (or another officer of the SGA), one faculty member, and one administrator (with the latter two appointed by the President of the College), shall hear and act on appeals only.
 The function of the Appeals Board is to consider all sides and all evidence/testimony and to render a decision on the appeal.
-The administrator will serve as Chairperson of the Appeals Board and will be responsible for scheduling and conducting the appeal, for informing the student and the Associate Dean of Student Services of the Board's decision, and for keeping an accurate record of the appeal.
+The administrator will serve as Chairperson of the Appeals Board and will be responsible for scheduling and conducting the appeal, for informing the student and Dean of Enrollment and Retention of the Board's decision, and for keeping an accurate record of the appeal.